Lost in Translation

 Is it any good?

-Sofia Coppola (The Virgin Suicides) has written and directed a fascinating film that is less about a story than about the sights, the feelings, the moments, and the especially the connection between two Americans adrift in Tokyo.
+Sofia Coppola (The Virgin Suicides) has written and directed a fascinating film.
+Lost in Translation is less about a story than about the sights, the feelings, the moments, and the especially the connection between two Americans adrift in Tokyo.

 The performances by Murray and Johansson are tender delights.
 Anna Faris (Scary Movie) is deliciously perfect as a starlet who has had too many people tell her how interesting she is.
 Coppola is a master of moments and details, and here they add up to a story that is beautifully bittersweet.

 Families can talk about why Bob and Charlotte are drawn to each other.
 What do they have in common?
 What is most different about them?
 Is their connection believable?